ampproject/amphtml/extensions/amp-slike/amp-slike.md

 ## Example

-The `width` and `height` attributes determine the aspect ratio of the player embedded in responsive layouts.
+The `width` and `height` attributes determine the aspect ratio of the player embedded in responsive layout.

 ```html